Freddie Freeman Player Props: Dodgers vs. Mets

 Freddie Freeman At The Plate

-- Freeman has an OPS of .957, fueled by an OBP of .398 to go with a slugging percentage of .559.
-All three of those stats rank first among Los Angeles hitters this season.
+- Freeman has an OPS of .960, fueled by an OBP of .400 to go with a slugging percentage of .560.
+All three of those stats lead Los Angeles hitters this season.

-- Among qualified batters in baseball, he ranks third in batting average, sixth in on-base percentage, and seventh in slugging.
+- Among the qualifying batters, he ranks third in batting average, while his on-base percentage ranks sixth and he is seventh in slugging.

-- Freeman enters this game on a six-game hitting streak.
-In his last games, he's hitting .409 with three homers.
+- Freeman enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .450 with three homers.

-- In 41.6% of his games this year, Freeman has notched at least one RBI.
-In 13 of those games (14.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in nine contests.
+- In 38 games this season (42.2%), Freeman has picked up an RBI, and in 14 of those games (15.6%) he had two or more.
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.